Josuevillalona/geo-risk-spotter/cline_docs/currentTask.md

-## Current Task: Phase 1 - Sprint 1.4: The "Interactive Raw Data" Slice
+## Current Task: Phase 1 - Sprint 1.5: The "Full MVP Hookup" Slice

 ### Objective
-Validate the client-side interactivity and state management.
-This ensures the user interaction flow is working smoothly before introducing the complexity of a backend API call.
+Integrate the frontend with the deployed backend API for AI analysis and display both raw data and AI insights in the sidebar.

 ### Context
-We have successfully completed Sprint 1.3, which involved integrating health data and creating a choropleth map visualizing diabetes risk hotspots by zip code using a minified GeoJSON file.
+We have successfully completed Sprint 1.4, which validated client-side interactivity and raw data display in the sidebar.
+In Sprint 1.5, we have:

+- Set up the backend with FastAPI.
+- Implemented the `/api/analyze` endpoint to call the OpenRouter API.
+- Configured CORS for frontend communication.
+- Set up local environment variable loading for the OpenRouter API key.
+- Deployed the backend to Render with correct configuration and environment variables.
+- Integrated the frontend (`src/Map.jsx`) to call the deployed backend API on zip code click.
+- Updated the frontend (`src/Sidebar.jsx`) to include a tabbed interface for "AI Analysis" and "Raw Data" and display raw data in a table format.
+- Removed the `DataPopover` component as raw data is now in the sidebar.

 ### Next Steps
-1. Scripting: Update your Python script to include all relevant raw metrics (poverty, inactivity, etc.) as properties in the final data.geojson.
-2. Frontend: Create a Sidebar.jsx component.
-3. Frontend: In your main App.jsx, use the useState hook to create a selectedArea state variable.
-4. Frontend: Implement the onEachFeature prop for the `<GeoJSON>` layer.
-Attach an onClick event to each zip code polygon.
-5. Frontend: When a polygon is clicked, update the selectedArea state with the clicked feature's properties object.
-6. Frontend: Pass the selectedArea data to the Sidebar component and display the raw metrics.
+1. Implement frontend loading states and display the AI summary received from the backend in the sidebar's "AI Analysis" tab.
+(Partially completed by setting up state and conditional rendering, needs verification after deployment).
+2. Address the unresolved Food Insecurity data discrepancy.
+3. Document the AI prompt format.
+4. Update `cline_docs/projectRoadmap.md` to reflect completed tasks in Sprint 1.5.
+5. Update `cline_docs/lessons-learned.md` with any new lessons learned during Sprint 1.5.

 ### Success Criteria
-When you click any zip code on the map, a sidebar appears and displays the raw data (e.g., "Poverty Rate: 0.25", "Inactivity: 0.30") for that specific area.
-This entire interaction happens instantly, with no loading spinner, as it's all client-side.
+When a zip code is clicked on the map:
+- A loading indicator appears in the sidebar's "AI Analysis" tab.
+- The frontend successfully calls the deployed backend API.
+- The backend successfully calls the OpenRouter API and returns an AI summary.
+- The loading indicator is replaced by the AI summary in the sidebar's "AI Analysis" tab.
+- The "Raw Data" tab in the sidebar accurately displays the raw health data for the selected zip code in a table format.
+- The Food Insecurity data discrepancy is resolved.
+- The AI prompt format is documented.